Britney Spears, Carrie Buck and the awful history of controlling ‘unfit’ women

 Her story is recounted in the book “The Unfit Heiress: The Tragic Life and Scandalous Sterilization of Ann Cooper Hewitt,” by historian Audrey Clare Farley.

-Even though Ann Cooper Hewitt was White, Farley told The Post her sterilization, like the sterilization of thousands of other White women like her, was all about maintaining White supremacy.
+Even though Ann Cooper Hewitt was White, her sterilization, like the sterilization of thousands of other White women like her, was all about maintaining White supremacy, Farley told The Washington Post.
 In the trial, Ann’s mother testified that she had caught her daughter having a friendly conversation with a Black man in their household staff.
 Even the hint of interracial romance supposedly proved she was unfit.

 “If you were sexually transgressive, you were assumed to be mentally defective, and vice versa,” Farley said.